-Candidates should be aware that there might be subtle conventions associated with the international job interviews and application processes within different countries.
+Candidates should be aware that there might be subtle conventions associated with the international job interview and application process within different countries.

 This will probably be your first direct contact with the company and will give you an insight into it's workings and the chance to meet with it's personnel to see if it is a place that you would like to work.